rise8-us/delivery-playbooks/docs/content/practices/data-and-metrics-collection.md

 - Name (i.e. the name of your metric)
 - Purpose (i.e. the decision it informs)
-- Owner / Review Cadence (i.e. who makes decisions with it, and how often)
+- Owner / Review Cadence (i.e. who makes decisions with it, and how often are decisions made, who needs to be aware vs. responsible for changes to the metric)
 - Formula (i.e. how to calculate, with units, and how timeframes should be used)
 - Filters & Exclusions (i.e. how to handle segmentation, edge cases, etc.)
 - Data Source & Refresh SLA (i.e. where and how do we collect the data, and how often we refresh the data and metric for review)